vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/vSphere - Backed by NSX-T/tkoVsphereNSXT.md

 ## Prerequisites
 Before you install Service Installer for VMware Tanzu, ensure the following:

 - A Tanzu Kubernetes Grid management port group exists.
-This is the network to which the bootstrap VM, Tanzu Kubernetes Grid management cluster nodes, Tanzu Kubernetes Grid shared service cluster, and the interface of the NSX Advanced Load Balancer SEs part of the SE Group 01 are connected.
+This is the network to which the bootstrap VM, Tanzu Kubernetes Grid management cluster nodes and the interface of the NSX Advanced Load Balancer SEs part of the SE Group 01 are connected.
     - The Service Installer creates all other port groups, such as Tanzu Kubernetes Grid management Data/VIP, Tanzu Kubernetes Grid workload, Tanzu Kubernetes Grid workload Data/VIP, and the NSX Advanced Load Balancer management PG, as well as groups and firewalls.
 You do not need to create these port groups.
     - The NSX Advanced Load Balancer handles the IPAM of the Tanzu Kubernetes Grid management PG network and assigns IP addresses to both VIPs and SE.